Forex Market: Indian rupee falls against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , Forex Market, US Dollar Index, US dollars, US dollar, Forex, indian rupees, Indian Rupee, Forex Foreign Exchang

-Mumbai: The Indian rupee edged lower against the US dollar.
-The negative trend in domestic equities, strengthening of the US dollar, sustained foreign fund outflows and firm crude oil prices weighed on investor sentiments.
+Mumbai: The Indian rupee depreciated against the US dollar in early trade on Friday.
+The weak sentiment in the domestic equity market , elevated level of crude prices and firm dollar against major rivals overseas weighed on the domestic currency.

-At the interbank foreign exchange, the domestic currency opened at 82.80, then touched 82.81, registering a decline of 6 paise over its last close.
-On Monday, the Indian rupee had settled 6 paise higher at 82.75 against the US dollar.
+At the interbank foreign exchange market, the local currency opened at 82.75 against the US dollar and moved to 82.74 against the US dollar, registering a fall of 8 paise from its previous close.
+On Thursday, the rupee rebounded 19 paise to close at 82.66 against the US dollar

-Also Read: India to face West Indies in 3rd T20I today: Possible playing XI
+Also Read: Asian Champions Trophy 2023: India to face Japan in semifinal: Possible playing XI

-Meanwhile, the dollar index, which gauges the US dollar’s strength against a basket of six currencies, rose 0.28% to 102.33.
-Foreign Institutional Investors (FIIs) were net sellers in the Indian capital markets on Monday as they offloaded shares worth Rs 1,892.77 crore.
+Meanwhile, the dollar index, which gauges the US dollar’s strength against a basket of six currencies, rose 0.05% to 102.57.
+Foreign Institutional Investors (FIIs) were net buyers in the Indian capital markets on Thursday as they purchased shares worth Rs 331.22 crore.

 Post Your Comments